-He has a high quality display picture, and a cover photo that shows him with this associates.
+He has a high-quality display picture and a cover photo that shows him with his associates.

 The tagline of the profile quickly summarizes everything he currently does, as well.

-Jaxson elaborates thoroughly on his various experience, and exactly what the companies did that he ran.
+Jaxson elaborates thoroughly on his various experience and exactly what the companies that he ran.

 Anyone that visits his page will immediately get a great first impression.